vectorgrp/sil-kit/README.rst

 which can be generated when building the Vector SIL Kit (cf. Customizing the Build) and is provided in pre-built form with the SIL Kit packages.

+The SIL Kit source and documentation is licensed under a permissable open source license, see LICENSE file.

 Getting Started - GIT Clone
 ----------------------------------------